ClusterHQ/powerstrip/README.rst

 How it works
 ------------

-Powerstrip does this by implementing chained blocking webhooks to arbitrary Docker API calls.
+Powerstrip works by implementing chained blocking webhooks to arbitrary Docker API calls.

 This is inspired by https://github.com/docker/docker/issues/6982.